abdullah333444/soc-home-lab/lab1-journal.md

 `net\d?` which caught it.
 A rule matching `net.exe` literally would have missed this entirely — and an attacker aware of the net/net1 aliasing could use it to evade naive detections.

+### Clear Event Logs — T1070.001

+**Executed:** wevtutil cl Security

+**Finding 1 — logs survive centralization:** After clearing the local Security log, the backdoor account-creation events (02:31:25) were gone from the endpoint but still fully visible in Wazuh.
+They were forwarded to the manager when they occurred; clearing the host cannot reach them.

+**Finding 2 — the clear itself is detected:** Rule 63103 "The audit log was cleared", level 5, event 1102.
+Windows logs the clear action as the final entry before wiping, so it is not silent.

+**Priority gap:** Level 5 is low for an action that is rarely legitimate.
+Candidate for a custom rule raising severity to 12.

+See screenshots/t1070-logs-survive-after-clear.png and
+screenshots/t1070-clear-detected.png